benitomartin/cryptocurrencies/README.md

 - Prophet
 - Gradient Boosting

 ## Cryptocurrencies Comparison

 In the first stage, a comparison of 10 cryptocurrencies was carried out.
 For that, data from `yfinance` from January 2019 to June 2023 were downloaded and the following features were extracted:

-- **Date**: Date of the trade
+- **Date**: Trade date
-- **Open**: The price at which the stock began
+- **Open**: Opening stock price
-- **High**: Highest price during that trading day
+- **High**: Peak price during the trading day
-- **Low**: Lowest price during that trading day
+- **Low**: Lowest price during the trading day
-- **Close**: The price at which the stock ended
+- **Close**: Closing stock price
-- **Adj Close**: The closing price after adjustments for splits, right offerings, and dividends, to make prices comparable over time
+- **Adj Close**: Adjusted closing price, accounting for splits, offerings, and dividends for accurate historical comparison
-- **Volume**: Total stocks traded that day
+- **Volume**: Total trade volume for the day

-Adj Close offers an accurate comparison between cryptocurrencies and the values were plotted in several subplots.
+The utilization of Adj Close allows for meaningful comparisons between cryptocurrencies, and these values are thoughtfully visualized through multiple subplots.

 <p align="center">
 <img align="center" src="./EDA_notebooks/images/10_currencies.png">

 </p>

-However, in order to get a better insight the **returns** were calculated as it represents the money made or lost on an investment over some period of time and additionally, the cumulative return to express the total change in the price of a cryptocurrency over time.
+In the pursuit of enhanced insights, **returns** profitability over a specific period.
+Furthermore, cumulative returns were calculated to express the overall price change of a cryptocurrency over time.

 <p align="center">
 <img align="center" src="./EDA_notebooks/images/cum_returns.png">

 </p>

-It can be also appreciated that some cryptocurrencies are more **correlated** to each other than others.
-We can see that BCH, ETH, EOS, and LTC are highly correlated.
-That means for example that when BCH goes up, ETH also goes up, and when Bitcoin falls, ETH also falls.
-On the other hand, BSV is less correlated to BNB and XRP.
+Notably, a pattern emerges revealing varying **degrees of correlation** between different cryptocurrencies.
+BCH, ETH, EOS, and LTC exhibit a strong positive correlation, implying that when one of these cryptocurrencies experiences an increase, the others tend to follow suit.
+Conversely, BSV displays a weaker correlation with BNB and XRP.

 </p>